Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: Related Contributions

 \emph{For dynamic NOMA-based computation offloading}, both the channel fluctuations and dynamic task arrivals are considered.
 The authors of \cite{Nouri2019} and \cite{Wei2018} investigated in the multi-user NOMA uplink computation offloading and multi-server aided downlink NOMA computation offloading, respectively.
 The classic Lyapunov optimization method was used for converting the long-term utility optimization problem into an online optimization problem in both these studies.
 As a further advance, the authors of \cite{Wang2020} considered both the long-term and short-term system behavior, where machine learning based prediction and Lyapunov optimization were adopted, respectively.
 Qian \emph{et al.} \cite{Qian2020} investigated a multi-task multi-access MEC system, where deep reinforcement learning was used for finding near-optimal offloading solutions for time-varying channel realizations.
 However, these treatises have assumed perfect channel state information (CSI), which is impractical especially in vehicular scenarios, since the movement of wireless terminals will impact the CSI acquisition accuracy.

-Hence, by taking both the dynamic channel environment as well as dynamic task arrival and realistic imperfect channel estimation into account, we construct a dynamic cooperative NOMA-based computation offloading scheme for a vehicular platoon.
+Specifically, we have summarized the related works and compared our contribution in Table I. By taking both the dynamic channel environment as well as dynamic task arrival and realistic imperfect channel estimation into account, we construct a dynamic cooperative NOMA-based computation offloading scheme for a vehicular platoon.
 Both the computation offloading and communication resource allocation are optimized for all platoon members according to the near-instantaneous channel state and task queues at the vehicles.
 NOMA-based computation offloading is considered among all platoon members, and no other edge computing servers are involved in the scenario considered.